Updated 17/4/25

 • Toxic e.g. from drugs.
 Give oxygen.
 Support breathing.
 Monitor for cardiac arrest.

 • Tamponade – trapping of fluid (usually blood) under the the sack in which the heart is enclosed.
 This compresses the heart and prevents it beating effectively.
 NB this is included for information only.
-There is no intervention available to MR with cas care skills or the equipment we carry.

 When To Stop CPR